 The OECD and CPI organised a Dialogue on "Improving Transparency and Accountability through Enhanced Tracking of Climate Finance Flows" on 22 September in New York.

 This is a flyer on the e-learning foundation course on the OECD policy guidance on Greening Capacity for Development.

 Statistics on bilateral Official Development Assistance (ODA) extended with the purpose of assisting developing countries in the implementation of the three Rio Conventions.

-Background information on "Busan Building Block (BBB) Partnership on Climate Finance and Development Effectiveness" including details on the regional networks and links to in-depth analytical work.
+Background information on the Partnership on Climate Finance and Development, including details on the national, regional and global networks and activities.

 DAC-EPOC Task Team on Climate Change and Development Co-operation is a group of experts on the issue of climate change, particularly on climate change adaptation.
 The task team’s overarching mission is to integrate climate change adaptation into development co-operation.

 The OECD Development Assistance Committee (DAC) collects aid flow data at activity level based on a standard methodology and agreed definitions.
 Aid to agriculture includes Agriculture, Forestry, Fishing and Rural Development.